-- At the end of the training, each trainee receives a certificate attesting that they have successfully completed the course. - o In the event of a problem, discovered during the course, due to a lack of prerequisites by the trainee a different or additional training is offered to them, generally to reinforce their prerequisites, in agreement with their company manager if applicable.
+- Quizzes are offered at the end of sections that do not include practical exercises to verifythat the trainees have assimilated the points presented - At the end of the training, each trainee receives a certificate attesting that they have successfully completed the course. - In the event of a problem, discovered during the course, due to a lack of prerequisites by the trainee a different or additional training is offered to them, generally to reinforce their prerequisites, in agreement with their company manager if applicable.

-Plan

-First Day

-Android overview
+Plan First Day Android overview

 - Android

 - History

-- o The Open Handset Alliance
+- The Open Handset Alliance

 - Existing ports (HTC Dream, Magic...)

 - The various licenses used by Android (GPL, LGPL, etc.)